ckespa.aubrielayne.com

 HOW DOES TITLE INSURANCE DIFFER FROM OTHER INSURANCE?

-premiums.
-A title insurance policy insures against events that occurred in the past of the real estate property and the people
+A title insurance policy will defend you against events that occurred in the past of the real estate property and the people whom may attack the title or make a claim to it.

 WHAT DOES IT COVER?